Money SavvyGet Started

 Receive Your Funds

-Once your loan is finalized and approved, funds are often deposited directly into your bank account, sometimes as soon as the next business day.
+Once approved, the funds are typically deposited directly into your bank account, often as soon as the next business day.

-The amount you can borrow for a car repair typically ranges from $1,000 to $50,000, which covers nearly any type of mechanical or body work.
-Most borrowers seek loans in the $2,000 to $10,000 range, aligning with the cost of common major repairs.
-The total cost of your loan is determined by the Annual Percentage Rate (APR), which includes the interest rate plus any fees, such as an origination fee.
-Your specific APR will depend on factors like your credit score, income, and existing debt.
+The amount you can borrow for an auto repair typically ranges from $1,000 to $50,000, which covers nearly every type of vehicle repair imaginable.
+The total cost of the loan is determined by the Annual Percentage Rate (APR), which includes the interest rate and any applicable fees, like an origination fee.
+Your credit score is the biggest factor influencing your APR; borrowers with excellent credit receive the most competitive rates, while those with fair or bad credit will see higher rates.

 Example: Financing a $4,500 Transmission Repair